 This can unbalance the ecosystem of the hermit crabs’ habitat.
 Larger bugs, like crickets, may prey on smaller insects.
 Also, larger insects may multiply and become the dominant species in the tank.

 Hermit crabs can eat insects, and wild hermit crabs frequently do so.
-Insects aren’t a hermit crab’s first food choice but can supplement their basic nutritional requirements.
+Insects aren’t a hermit crab’s first food choice, but they can supplement their basic nutritional requirements.